npm package discovery and stats viewer.

 Published

-OpenCode TUI review-note plugin and local HTML/PDF report generator.
+OpenCode TUI review-note plugin with shared note uploads and HTML/PDF report generation.

 Readme